 Many law firms continue to confuse fixed fees with value based fees and I find firms get themselves in such a knot and partners start sweating profusely whenever the term fixed fee is mentioned.It conjures up all sorts of nightmares for the partners, principally because they feel they are forced to "discount" their fees or worse still lose money.One of the reasons they feel that way of course is that those firms still calculate everything back to time under the mistaken and totally disproven belief that for professional firms time is money.It logically follows from such a mindset if our time is reduced or fixed so is our ability to make more money.

 If firms are going to continue to calculate any fixed fees based on time of course they are never going to get it "right"-actual time is never ever going to equate exactly to anticipated time.
+As human beings we invariably underestimate the time we are going to spend on anything.
 This is why firms practicing under the time based billing model have so many problems providing accurate or even realistic estimation of their proposed fees to their clients (clients of law firms continually tell me that rarely does a final bill they get from their law firm get within cooee of the initial estimate) and therefore provide their estimates and even fixed fees with so many disclaimers.

-I always encourage firms to look at a range of pricing model options but only if those models use value based pricing principles.
-Not all fixed fees are value based and not all value based fees are fixed fees.Value based fees don't have to be a fixed fee from whoa to go,they can and do encompass a huge variety of fee arrangements which might include such models as retainers,event based,staged pricing,success/bonus fees,contingency fees (just not in Australia, at least at the moment, in litigation),holdbacks,etc.
+I encourage firms to look at a range of pricing model options but only if those models use value based pricing principles.
+Not all fixed fees are value based and not all value based fees are fixed fees.Value based fees don't have to be a fixed fee from whoa to go, they can and do encompass a huge variety of fee arrangements which might include such models as retainers, event based, staged pricing, success/bonus fees, contingency fees (just not in Australia, at least at the moment, in litigation), holdbacks, etc.

 You might ask why shouldn't a firm, in addition to offering non time based fees also offer time based fees?
 After all aren't you limiting your potential client base, revenue and profitability-especially if a client insists on paying you by the hour- by limiting your pricing offerings?

-My short answer.No.Properly explained and properly discussed the overwhelming majority of your clients would understand the benefits to them of agreeing prices up front-price certainty and predicability, no bill shocks, for starters.
-After all that is how the vast majority of your clients deal with their customers-and it is what you do in just about everything you yourself purchase.
+My short answer.No.Properly explained and properly discussed the overwhelming majority of your clients would understand the benefits to them of agreeing prices up front-price certainty and predicability, no bill shock, for starters.
+That is how the vast majority of your clients deal with their customers-and it is what you do in just about everything you yourself purchase.

 You will of course encounter the odd client who won't like your price but when are you better off knowing that-before or after you do the work?
 You might also experience the client who wont accept your fixed fee if you continue to relate that fee to time and have so many disclaimers attached it is not really a fixed fee at all.